-

 The whole scheme worked till the 1850’s, but poor Claude was so troubled by the constant questions of the originality of his invention that he was depressed, his life rumored to have ended by suicide.

-It was bound to be surpassed, I know.
-Eventually we’d get wires insulated properly and begin tramsitting messages cheaper, faster and farther.
-Eventually messages would be repeated and routed quickly by machines rather than by people.
 Ponder a world where the optical telegraph could have been invented earlier and spread farther.
 How much of the democratising effect of the net as it is today is due to the nature of networks and message speed and how much is due to the American eggheads that constructed it?
-Would the optical networks that popped up in France, Britain and Sweden ever have joined to form and Inter-Network that could push messages back and forth across country lines or would they have stayed disparate?
+Would the optical networks that popped up in France, Britain and Sweden ever have joined to form an Inter-Network that could push messages back and forth across country lines or would they have stayed disparate?

 In France you can still find abandoned telegraph stations, some with their arms still on.
 They are lonely little poems about the vagaries of time and progress.